-We currently have clinics in Mexico, Nicaragua, Brazil, Ecuador, Liberia, Zimbabwe, Botswana, South Africa, Namibia, India, and Nepal
+We currently have clinics in Nicaragua, Brazil, Ecuador, Liberia, Zimbabwe, Botswana, South Africa, Namibia, Tanzania, India, the Philippines and Nepal

 miraclefeet measures long term success in terms of how many sustainable clubfoot clinics it helps to create, which will in turn eradicate the unnecessary and permanent disability caused by untreated clubfoot. miraclefeet chooses exemplary partners in the field, local clubfoot champions, to build and implement clubfoot treatment programs. miraclefeet partners have years of experience in the Ponseti Method and are knowledgeable of their country’s public health system, culture, patient demographics, and how best a clubfoot program will work within their communities. miraclefeet’s partnerships ensure long-term success by creating change at the clinic/hospital level, the results and cost-effectiveness of which are used to drive policy change at the national level.
 The long-term goal of miraclefeet is to eradicate disability caused by neglected clubfoot by creating locally-led, sustainable clubfoot clinics.

 Filter Reviews by Role